rancher/docs/content/rancher/v2.x/en/installation/options/air-gap-helm2/install-rancher/_index.md

 Render the Rancher template, declaring your chosen options.
 Use the reference table below to replace each placeholder.
 Rancher needs to be configured to use the private registry in order to provision any Rancher launched Kubernetes clusters or Rancher tools.

-If you are using a Private CA signed cert, add `--set privateCA=true` following `--set ingress.tls.source=secret`.

 | Placeholder                      | Description                                     |
 | -------------------------------- | ----------------------------------------------- |
 | `<VERSION>`                      | The version number of the output tarball.       |
 | `<RANCHER.YOURDOMAIN.COM>`       | The DNS name you pointed at your load balancer. |
 | `<REGISTRY.YOURDOMAIN.COM:PORT>` | The DNS name for your private registry.         |

 ```plain
    helm template ./rancher-<VERSION>.tgz --output-dir . \
     --name rancher \